2004 Grand Prix (snooker): Round one

-Six-time world champion Steve Davis, at 47 the oldest player on the tour, defeated Sean Storey 5–1, after which he said "At the start I couldn't hit the side of a bus station, but Sean let me off and in the end I didn't play badly."
+Six-time world champion Steve Davis, the oldest player on the tour at 47, defeated Sean Storey 5–1, after which he said "At the start I couldn't hit the side of a bus station, but Sean let me off and in the end I didn't play badly."
 Seven-time world champion Stephen Hendry prevailed 5–4 over Jamie Burnett in a narrowly fought contest.
 Burnett, the world number 49, was 4–3 ahead and had potted the final red, but he missed the black, however, and Hendry forced a deciding frame which he won.
 After the match, Hendry said "I got out of jail".
 Breaks of 75, 61 and 56 enabled 2002 world champion Peter Ebdon to claim a 5–2 victory over Simon Bedford.
 Chinese player Jin Long, in his first appearance in the final stage of a ranking event, led Tony Drago 3–0 before Drago won five consecutive frames.
 Nigel Bond defeated Gerard Greene 5–2, while Anthony Hamilton overcame Jimmy Michie by the same scoreline.
 Marco Fu, a former Grand Prix runner-up, claimed a 5–2 victory over David Roe.
 After coming back from 3–4 down to beat Patrick Wallace 5–4, Jimmy White revealed he nearly withdrew from the tournament because of a back injury he sustained in a charity pool match the week before the tournament.